 Diane's mind and gaze fought free from the cat's pull.
 “Can I have, like, half a banana?”

 Julie found the bananas, pleased with their light leopard's coat.
 She liked them sweet and soft, but not too mushy.
 This one will do.
-She peeled the banana's skin back, delicately pulled half the banana out of its peel, and placed the rest inside the fridge, gold and brown keeping a pale secret next to a carton of almond milk.
+She peeled its skin back, delicately pulled half the banana out of its peel, and placed the rest inside the fridge, its gold and brown keeping a pale secret next to a carton of almond milk.

 On her way back to the front of the house, she peeked into Diane's bedroom.
 Good, she observed.
 Alan had stopped crying.
 He'd never truly freaked out, but had begun weeping, then sobbing.
 Julie had sat next to him, her palm on his back with Alan's elbows on his knees, head buried in his hands.
 But Zach had gotten him to stand back up and brought Alan with him into Diane's bedroom, then pushed the door half-closed.
 Alan was hugging Zach by then, holding onto him and crying into his chest.
 That was when Julie had decided to leave him alone.
 She was in no state of mind for that kind of intensity.
 Besides, Julie guessed it had something to do about the war.
 Like he'd stopped holding it in.
 Surrendered to it.

-She'd felt the change in him, she realized. as she chewed her banana back on Diane's futon.
+She'd felt the change in him, she realized, as she chewed her banana back on Diane's futon.
 Letting go of buried emotions was like steam being released from a boiler in an old cartoon: either the machine blew up, or steamed with a howling fury.
-Only Alan's steam had come in the form of tears, and it looked like Zach was helping Alan keep his hand steady on the valve.
-Good for him, Julie thought, realizing she shared responsibility for him among all his friends and family, that even though she was his twin, it wasn't an all or nothing thing, and she could just aim for the being the best person she could be for him.
+Only Alan's steam had come in the form of tears, and it looked like Zach had helped Alan keep his grip steady on the valve.
+Good for him, Julie thought, realizing she shared responsibility for him among all his friends and family.
+That even though she was his twin, it wasn't an all or nothing thing, and she could aim for the being the best person she could be for him.
 Alan wouldn't expect her to be perfect.
 He knew all her too well.
 And she knew him too.

-She couldn't explain exactly what had happened, but it had felt like their souls were touching, like fingertips stretched toward each other across some small distance finally being able to reach.
+She couldn't explain exactly what had happened, but it had felt like their souls were touching, like fingertips stretched toward each other across some small distance finally able to reach each other.
 She had felt Alan, felt his heart.
 Like some weird psychic entity.
 Did that mean he'd felt hers too?

 Sweet golden mouthfuls made their way into Julie's belly as she pondered these matters.